Reopening reverses course in Texas and Florida as coronavirus cases spike

 “Consider us the canary in the coal mine.
 You can look at what is happening here and know there are no shortcuts for getting around the crisis,” Hidalgo said.

-Nationwide, more than 45,000 coronavirus cases were reported Friday — the third day in a row the country has had a record high number of cases, according to Washington Post data.
-Eleven states set their own records for the average number of new cases reported over the past seven days: Arizona, California, Florida, Georgia, Mississippi, Missouri, Oklahoma, South Carolina, Tennessee, Texas and Utah.
+Nationwide, about 45,000 coronavirus cases were reported Friday – the third day in a row the country has had a record high number of cases, according to Washington Post data.
+Record seven-day case averages were reported by 13 states: Arizona, California, Florida, Georgia, Idaho, Mississippi, Missouri, Oklahoma, South Carolina, Tennessee, Texas, Utah and Washington.

 New York officials have begun to contact Arizona, Florida, Texas and other states where coronavirus cases are swelling, Gov. Andrew Cuomo, a Democrat, told reporters Friday.
 Jonah Bruno, a spokesman for the state health department, said his state would be able to provide “equipment, ventilators, staff, our experience and knowledge, whatever they need.”